-Tasked with advancing solutions to current workforce shortages in their local communities, and advancing state policy to leverage federal funding for an equitable economic recovery, public workforce practitioners' lack of knowledge is inhibiting their ability to incorporate Apprenticeship into local programming.
+Tasked with advancing solutions to current workforce shortages in their local communities, public workforce practitioners' lack of knowledge is inhibiting their ability to incorporate Apprenticeship into local programming.
 Identified knowledge gaps have major implications for significant workforce and apprenticeship system alignment.